magic-wormhole/magic-wormhole-protocols/server-protocol.md

 ## Connection-Specific (Client-to-Server) Messages

-The first thing each client sends to the server, immediately after the WebSocket connection is established, is a `bind` message.
-This specifies the AppID and side (in keys `appid` and `side`, respectively) that all subsequent messages will be scoped to.
-While technically each message could be independent (with its own `appid` and `side`), I thought it would be less confusing to use exactly one WebSocket per logical wormhole connection.

 The first thing the server sends to each client is the `welcome` message.
 This is intended to deliver important status information to the client that might influence its operation.
 The Python client currently reacts to the